darccio/zas/README.md

     Hello World!

 That's all.
 Any command line argument after subcommand name is passed to "zshello" command.

+**Beware:** Zas won't pass any configuration information.
+Plugins are responsible to read configuration, even from directory and page levels.
+Helper libraries in different languages are welcome!

+Also, plugins are free to use .zas directory for their own needs.
+I recommend to create this directory's structure to avoid colliding issues:

+    .zas
+    |-- plugins
+    |   +-- github.com
+    |       +-- imdario
+    |           +-- myplugin
+    +-- ...

+Any "zs" plugin can be invoked through a script tag with type "application/zas+myplugin".
+Arguments can be passed with data-args attribute, which content will be used as command-line invoke.

+    <script type="application/zas+myplugin" data-args="arg1 arg2 ... argN"></script>

+The tag is deleted after execution.
+Any output in stdout will replace the tag.

+All plugins will be called in order.
+Oh, you can even ask for async execution with same-name attribute (hint: async).

 #### Ok, what's the deal with "mzs" prefix? (a.k.a.
 MIME types plugins)